 In 2016, Final Recipe was wide-released in China in more than 3,240 theaters.
 The Hollywood Reporter noted how the director “conjures a non-exotic piece out of a territory-trotting narrative, where every place is made to seem like home.”
 Prior to its release, Final Recipe was selected as the opening film in the Culinary Cinema sections of the Berlin and San Sebastian international film festivals.

 Kim’s latest work is the virtual reality short Bloodless (2017).
 Based on a true story, Bloodless transforms the controversial issue of crimes by U.S. military personnel stationed in South Korea into a personal and emotional experience.
-Bloodless, which includes a companion “making of” documentary, has been featured in major Korean dailies and the American cultural magazine Anthem, and premiered at the Seoul International Women’s Film Festival.
+Bloodless received Best VR awards at Venice International Film Festival, Thessaloniki International Film Festival and Bogotá Short Film Festival.
+Filmmaker Magazine also featured Bloodless as the Best VR Storytelling of 2017.

 Kim is widely recognized as an innovative instructor.
 She has taught at Harvard University, where in 2014 she received a Certificate of Teaching Excellence, and has conducted master classes around the world.